thomay86/ha-colormap/README.md

 For getting a hold of other color spaces than RGB, check out [this link](https://www.hslpicker.com/#c0ff33).
 For playing around with color gradients, I recommend [this link](https://colordesigner.io/gradient-generator).

+## Testing/Lovelace caching
+Unfortunately, testing your color settings by editing `colormap.js` can be a bit cumbersome due to your browser caching the script file.
+Therefore, changes in the script file are not directly reflected in your browser.
+To circumvent this, two methods are available:

+* In Lovelace, go to 'manage resources' again, click on the `/local/colormap.js` entry, and change the string to something like `/local/colormap.js?ver=2` (you can use anything behind the `?`, I basically start incrementing the number).
+Go back to your dashboard and refresh.
+* In your browser, disable caching for your dashboard.
+In Google Chrome, open your dashboard, then open the developer tools (Ctrl + Shift + I), navigate to the 'Network' tab, and choose 'Disable cache'.
+This way, the cache for this site is disabled, as long as the dev tools window is open.

 ## Updating
 When a new version of the code is available, ***first make a backup copy of your individual colormap.js***!

 Overwrite the existing `colormap.js` with the new one and replace the JSON part with the JSON from your backup file.
-In Lovelace, you will most probably have to force your browser to reload the file: Go to 'manage resources' again, click on the `/local/colormap.js` entry, and change the string to something like `/local/colormap.js?ver=2` (you can use anything behind the `?`).
-Go back to your dashboard and refresh.
+Remember to force-update the cached file as described above.

 I am not satisfied with the user-defined JSON being inside the main JavaScript file, but I didn't find a way yet to split the file, because it seems Home Assistant doesn't allow the script file to access any other file.
 If you know a way, please let me know ;-)